ScrapCodes/FIPS-compliance/blogs/be-fips-aware.md

 A spark job using an external service for model scoring of input data, can reveal the details of the data to both, any one who intercepts the message (i.e. MIM attack) and the owner of the Model scoring service itself.

-### 2. Using or accessing a cloud object storage and all the implications.
+### 2. Using or accessing a public cloud object storage and all the implications.

 A cloud object storage hosted on a public cloud, may store data in encrypted format, but it does not restrict the cloud provider from accessing the data.
 And this can be a matter of concern for some government/non-government bodies for storing user data.
+This can be overcome by either first encrypting the data with FIPS approved algorithm, and then storing on public cloud, never transmitting the keys.
+Or one can have a private cloud instance of object store and still using the encrypted data.

 A cloud object storage, fully compliant with FIPS standard may be used.